Biological Therapeutics Product Development Subject Matter Expert Consultants

 Description

-The Department of Health and Human Services, specifically the National Institutes of Health (NIH), is seeking proposals for consulting services from subject matter expert (SME) consultants to support the development of biological therapeutics.
-The primary objective is to engage experts who can provide technical recommendations across various phases of drug discovery and development, including chemistry, regulatory affairs, and clinical trial design, particularly for novel therapeutics aimed at neurological disorders and rare genetic conditions.
-This initiative is crucial for advancing NIH's drug discovery programs, ensuring that innovative biologics progress efficiently through clinical evaluation.
-Interested vendors should note that the contract has a performance period of one year, with two optional extensions, and proposals must be submitted by January 27, 2025.
-For further inquiries, potential bidders can contact Shayna Simpson at shayna.simpson@nih.gov or Kelly Dempsey at kelly.dempsey@nih.gov.
+The National Institutes of Health (NIH), specifically the National Institute of Neurological Disorders and Stroke (NINDS), is seeking proposals for consulting services from subject matter expert (SME) consultants to support the development of biological therapeutics.
+The objective of this procurement is to engage SMEs who can provide technical recommendations across various phases of drug discovery and development, including chemistry, regulatory affairs, and clinical trial design, particularly for novel therapeutics aimed at neurological disorders and rare genetic conditions.
+This initiative is crucial for advancing NIH drug discovery programs and ensuring that innovative therapeutic solutions progress efficiently to clinical evaluation.
+Interested vendors must submit their proposals by January 27, 2025, and can direct inquiries to Shayna Simpson at shayna.simpson@nih.gov or Kelly Dempsey at kelly.dempsey@nih.gov.
+The contract is expected to span one year with two optional extensions, and the anticipated performance period is from April 1, 2025, to March 30, 2026.

 Point(s) of Contact